Planning your visit

 Toilets: There are toilets in Royal Albert Dock among the shop rows.

 Did you know that the docks have the greatest concentration of Grade I Listed architecture anywhere in the UK?
-It's one of the reasons that the whole of the Mercantile City of Liverpool is now a UNESCO World Heritage site.
 It includes the Royal Liver Building, the Cunard Building, the Port of Liverpool Building and along the Liverpool Canal Link to the dock area.

 So follow the Riverside Walk in front of the Three Graces and pass the city's historic waterfront of world famous museums, shops, restaurants and galleries.
 Or just stop and take in the incredible view across the Mersey.